+Figure 7: Equivalent firm capacity for isolated and cooperating regions compared to existing derated capacities increasing capacity values for some of the regions (e.g., for wind in Germany), but also adverse effects (e.g., for wind in France).
 This is due to the fact that the load profile wind power needs to match is changed, while it is unclear a priori whether this is facilitating or complicating the task.

-Figure 7: Country-specific capacity value of wind power with respect to total system for isolated and cooperating regions
+Figure 8: Region-specific capacity value of wind power with respect to total system (EU) for isolated and cooperating regions very sensitive.
+Therefore, the capacity values vary considerably depending on the respective generation level in that particular hour.

-The influence of the reliability level on the capacity value of wind power (in case of cooperation on an EU level) is shown in Figure 8.
+The influence of the reliability level on the capacity value of wind power (in case of cooperation on an EU level) is shown in Figure 9.
 We observe that in tendency, lower reliability levels have an increasing effect on the capacity value of wind.
-For perfectly reliable systems (EEU=0%), the analysis is limited to the peak residual demand hour, and thus very sensitive.
-Therefore, the capacity values vary considerably depending on the respective generation level in that particular hour.
+For perfectly reliable systems (EEU = 0%), the analysis is limited to the peak residual demand hour, and thus